ImplFerris/pico-pico/src/thermistor/b-equation.md

 - R is the **resistance** at temperature T.
 - \\( R_0 \\) is the **resistance** at the reference temperature \\( T_0 \\) (often 10kΩ).
 - B is the **B-value** of the thermistor.

+The B value is a constant usually provided by the manufacturers, changes based on the material of a thermistor.
+It describes the gradient of the resistive curve over a specific temperature range between two points(i.e \\( T_0 \\) vs \\( R_0 \\) and T vs R).
+You can even rewrite the above formula to get B value yourself by calibrating the resistance at two temperatures.

 **Example Calculation:**